colcierstefan/chess_rag/README.md

 To run the code:
 1. Copy the repository
+2. Install the necessary packages from requirements.txt
-2. Create a .env file where you will have your openai key
+3. Create a .env file where you will have your openai key
-3. Open the terminal and run streamlit run main.py
+4. Open the terminal and run streamlit run main.py